nickserv/danamccurdy.com/_posts/2017-03-30-a-real-conversation.md

   - life
 ---
 A real conversation
-is not merely two people talking;
+is not merely
+two people talking;
-it is two people talking and listening.
+it is two
+talking and listening.

-It happens when each one
+It is when each one
 is at least as interested
-in what the other person has to say, as they are in what they themselves have to say.
+in what the other has to say,
+as in what they have to say
+themselves.